dib-lab/2021-paper-ibd/manuscript.md

 We estimated the abundance of each piece in this graph within each metagenome, and used these abundances to perform differential abundance analysis.

 ![
 **Overview of the metagenome analysis technique.** Steps that are outlined in grey were developed in this paper. **Step 1:** Using quality controlled sequencing reads from many metagenomes, we decomposed reads into k-mers and subsample these k-mers using FracMinHash, thereby selecting k-mers that evenly represent the sequence diversity within a sample.
-We then identified interesting k-mers using random forests, and associate these k-mers with genomes in reference databases. **Step 2:** For each metagenome, we constructed a compact de Bruijn assembly graph that contains all k-mers from a metagenome.
+We then identified interesting k-mers using random forests, and associated these k-mers with genomes in reference databases. **Step 2:** For each metagenome, we constructed a compact de Bruijn assembly graph (cDBG) that contains all k-mers from a metagenome.
 We used dominating sets to carve the graph into pieces.
 We queried this graph with genomes associated with interesting k-mers identified in Step 1, recovering sequence diversity nearby in the assembly graph.
 We refer to these sequences as genome query neighborhoods.
 Step 2 is the workflow published in [@doi:10.1186/s13059-020-02066-4]. **Step 3:** We combined genome query neighborhoods for a single genome from all metagenomes.
-We constructed a compact de Bruijn assembly graph from these sequences, and used a dominating set with a large radius to carve the graph into large pieces.
+We constructed a cDBG from these sequences, and used a dominating set with a large radius to carve the graph into large pieces.
 Here, we diagram construction of R=2 dominating set pieces, but in practice we used R=10.
 We estimated the abundance of k-mers in each metagenome for each dominating set piece, and used these abundances to perform differential abundance analysis.
 ](images/ibd_overview_steps.svg "Pipeline overview"){#fig:overview}

 We applied this approach to the analysis of IBD gut microbiomes via meta-analysis.
 Meta-analyses have recently shown success in improving the power to detect microbial signatures of colorectal cancer [@doi:10.1038/s41591-019-0406-6; @doi:10.1038/s41591-019-0405-7; @doi:10.1128/mSystems.00332-18].
-To this end, we identified studies that performed metagenomic sequencing of individuals with CD, UC, or nonIBD and combined these to perform a meta-analysis (**Table @tbl:cohorts**).
+To this end, we identified studies that performed metagenomic sequencing of individuals with CD, UC, or nonIBD and combined these to perform a meta-analysis (**Table @tbl:cohorts**) (SUPPLEMENTARY TABLE: `inputs/working_metadata.tsv`).
 All studies profiled fecal gut microbiomes via Illumina shotgun metagenome sequencing.
 Individuals were from five distinct countries and seven cohorts (**Table @tbl:cohorts**).
 In many studies, samples were taken in time series to profile disease progression or individual response to treatment.